Key takeaways:

 Keeping shelves stocked with the right products is critical for any retailer.
 Computer vision systems can monitor shelves in real time, analyzing which products are low and predicting when restocking is needed.
 This reduces out-of-stock situations and ensures better inventory control.

-Walmart uses AI-powered computer vision in some stores to track inventory levels and reduce manual shelf-scanning tasks, resulting in improved operational efficiency.
+Example: Walmart uses AI-powered computer vision in some stores to track inventory levels and reduce manual shelf-scanning, improving operational efficiency.

 Understanding customer behavior is key to optimizing store layouts.
 Computer vision creates heat maps that visualize high-traffic areas, helping retailers identify where shoppers spend the most time.